 The programme concentrates on the fields of software engineering and sensor networks as many ICT systems are based on communicating software components for processing and interpretation of data from sensing devices.
 This is a development that is expected to continue in the future considering current trends such as the Internet-of-things, big data science, and cyber-physical systems.
 This implies that for the engineering of future computing systems, it is important to consider both the efficient and reliable engineering of the software components and applications as well as the communication infrastructures, middleware, and protocols used to enable efficient communication between networked sensing devices.
 Research into both software engineering and sensor networks are therefore central for the engineering of future computing systems.

 Engineering computing is a field that builds on mathematical modelling, simulation, software and algorithms, and powerful computing platforms.
 In the context of engineering computing, particular emphasis is on the realization of software for computational methods and their application to engineering problems.
 Engineering computing in combination with software engineering for high-performance computing is becoming increasingly important as an enabling technology in engineering disciplines both for system realisation, interpretation and processing of big data sets, and for mathematical modelling.

 The PhD programme is offered by the Faculty of Engineering and Science at Western Norway University of Applied Sciences (HVL).
-HVL offers one of the largest engineering programmes in Norway, including a master's programme in software engineering that is closely related to the PhD programme.
-Admission can also be possible from other master’s programmes at HVL.
-The PhD programme is based on the research activities at the Department of Computer science, Electrical engineering and Mathematical sciences.
+HVL offers one of the largest engineering programmes in Norway, including master's programmes in software engineering and communication systems that are closely related to the PhD programme.
+The PhD programme is based on the research activities at the Department of Computing, Electrical Engineering and Mathematical Sciences.
 The PhD programme has research links to several other engineering departments and faculties at HVL.